Ottermad/ottermad.github.io/_posts/2023-09-09-QC-Course-Inner-Products.md

 $$v \cdot w = v_1w_1 + v_2w_2 + v_3w_3$$

 This formula meets all the criteria we outlined above and is probably the most common inner product you'll come across.
-And it works in any number of dimensions we just keep multipying the components together and adding them.
-So in n dimesions we have:
+And it works in any number of dimensions we just keep multiplying the components together and adding them.
+So in n dimensions we have:

 $$v \cdot w = v_1w_1 + v_2w_2 + ... + v_nw_n$$